gjhhust/YOLOFT/README.md

 ## :loudspeaker: Introduction
 This is the official implementation of the baseline model for [XS-VID](https://gjhhust.github.io/XS-VID/) benchmark.

+[news]: We will soon be releasing XS-VIDv2, incorporating many new videos and scenarios, significantly expanding our dataset!
+Please stay tuned!

 ## :ferris_wheel: Dependencies
  - CUDA 11.7
  - Python 3.8